-- Merge duplicates - Merge values from secondary items to a selected primary item
+- Merge duplicates - Merge values from secondary items to a selected primary item.

 - Delete the extra items - When duplicates don't bring value, just remove the duplicates

-Step 3: Merge duplicates
+Step 3: Merge and combine duplicates

 Usually, you want to merge all your CSV duplicate rows into a single item and consolidate the data.
 Thus, merging duplicates without losing data in the process.

 Datablist comes with an automatic algorithm to merge most of the duplicates without data loss.
 For the remaining duplicate rows, a manual merging assistant is available.

 Deduping big lists can be time-consuming.
 Datablist Auto Merger processes your duplicates in bulk and merges them automatically when possible.